Edofre/laravel-ns-api/README.md

+# WIP WIP WIP
+# Contents may be subject to change at any time
+# WIP WIP WIP

-# WIP Laravel NS API
+# Laravel NS API

 ## Installation